 AARP volunteers offer free, confidential help with income taxes and Missouri Property Tax Credits to people with middle to low incomes, giving special attention to those aged 60 and older.

 Learn at your own pace with these self-guided tutorials on the Windows operating system for beginners and intermediate users.
 An instructor will be present to get you started and answer questions.
 Choose from Keyboarding, Mouse Tutorial, Basic Skills, Computer Basics, Files and Folders, Exploring the Web, Basic or Intermediate Word Processing, Spreadsheets and Presentations.
 Please bring headphones or purchase a set at the library.

 Enjoy stories, songs, fingerplays, flannelboards and big books.
 Parental participation is a must.
 Kids up to age 2 1/2 (30 mos.) walking confidently on their own.

 On board, you'll find books, music CDs, DVDs and library services for all ages.
 You can browse several thousand titles or pick up materials you've requested online or over the phone.

 Oral histories can play an important part in documenting your family heritage.
 Genealogist Tim Dollens will offer insights and tips on how to begin the process of obtaining oral histories from family members.
-Co-sponsored by the Kingdom of Callaway Historical Society.
+This genealogy program is co-sponsored by the Kingdom of Callaway Historical Society.
 Light refreshments will be served.
 Teens and adults.

 Bring your child to experience some fun picture books and educational apps together on a digital device.
 Ages 4-6 with adult.
 Registration begins Tuesday, February 3.